jxsvoboda/sycek/README.md

 Cross-compiling for HelenOS
 ---------------------------

+Sycek is available as a HelenOS package, via Coastline.
+This means you can get the pre-compiled package or use HSCT to build the Sycek package automatically.

+In this section we describe how to cross-compile Sycek for HelenOS manually, which is useful if you are developing Sycek.

 You need a built HelenOS workspace and a working cross-compiler toolchain.
 If you don't have one, you need to do something like